 The long and short of it all is, no, propane does not go bad or expire.
 Propane is a gas that gets compressed and stored in a liquid format.
 It has a long shelf life and is a favourite for several uses around the house.
 This includes grilling and smoking food, as well as heating the home.

 Propane is different from other fuel sources that do expire over time, which means that you have to use them up over a certain period.
 Diesel and kerosene are such gases.
 Propane, on the other handed, can be kept for a while.
 The important thing is to make sure that it is stored up to code and in the right containers.

-It can be confusing though to see an expiration date on a propane tank if it doesn’t expire why does it have an expiration date.
+It can be confusing though to see an expiration date on a propane tank or its gauge if it doesn’t expire why does it have an expiration date.
 This date is a reminder for you to change the tank.
 That is what will need inspection and change.
 The gas itself is good to stay.

 How long will my propane burn?

 To know how long your propane will burn, you will need to calculate how often you use it and the rate at which you do this.
 There are a few factors that you will need to take into consideration to come up with a working formula.
-The size of your grill or smoker as well as how long you intend to have the gas on come to mind.
+The size of your gas grill or propane smoker as well as how long you intend to have the gas on come to mind.
 Smoking generally tends to take longer, so you are bound to consume more gas than when grilling.

 When you are grilling on a medium-sized grill, a 20-pound propane tank should last you up to 18 or 20 hours.
 The larger the grill, the more propane it will use up.
 A large grill can burn 20pounds of propane in approximately 10hours.
 For an average-sized family meal on a medium-sized grill, you should only need to use about 2 pounds of gas.